Offline to Online Learning for Real-Time Bandwidth Estimation: Related Work

 \section{Related Work}

-Recent works have sought to leverage expert algorithms for model training.
-Eagle~\cite{emara2020eagle} adopts an expert-oriented approach, seeking to match BBR~\cite{bbr} via online RL.
+Recent works have sought to leverage heuristic algorithms for model training.
+Eagle~\cite{emara2020eagle} adopts an heuristic-oriented approach, seeking to match BBR~\cite{bbr} via online RL.
 DuGu~\cite{dugu} utilizes an online IL approach to mimic a custom congestion control (CC) oracle for short-term video uploads.
 Zhou et al. propose Concerto~\cite{concerto}, a BC-based method that leverages oracle estimates to select the best video bitrate from a discrete set of encodings.
-Indigo~\cite{yan_pantheon:_2018} learns to adjust the number of allowable in-flight packets from a set of ideal congestion control oracles; however, as opposed to prior work, \Name{} learns to estimate the available network resources directly from offline demonstrations of prior heuristic-based methods.
+Indigo~\cite{yan_pantheon:_2018} learns to adjust the number of allowable in-flight packets from a set of ideal congestion control oracles; however, as opposed to prior work, \Name{} learns to estimate the available network resources directly with offline telemetry logs collected from heuristic-based methods.

-Later works such as Gemini~\cite{gemini}, HRCC~\cite{hrcc}, HybridRTS~\cite{hybridrts}, BoB~\cite{bob}, SAFR~\cite{safr}, OnRl~\cite{onrl}, and Libra~\cite{libra} build non-standalone estimators directly on top of heuristic-based methods or utilize prior methods as fall-back mechanisms to mitigate tail-end predictions of learned agents.
-Along similar lines, Zhang et al. explore fusing cloned experts with online RL-based models for video bitrate prediction~\cite{loki}.
-In contrast to these works, we propose \Name{} a standalone, data-driven approach to BWE that does not rely on auxiliary estimators, such as Google's Congestion Control (GCC) algorithm, at runtime.
+Later works such as Gemini~\cite{gemini}, HRCC~\cite{hrcc}, HybridRTS~\cite{hybridrts}, BoB~\cite{bob}, SAFR~\cite{safr}, OnRl~\cite{onrl}, and Libra~\cite{libra} build non-standalone estimators directly on top of heuristic methods or utilize heuristics as fall-back mechanisms to mitigate tail-end predictions of learned agents.
+Along similar lines, Zhang et al. explore fusing cloned heuristic features with online RL-based models for video bitrate prediction~\cite{loki}.
+In contrast to these works, we propose \Name{} a standalone, data-driven approach to BWE that does not rely on auxiliary estimators at runtime.

 Lastly, the most similar work to ours is Sage~\cite{sage}.
-Sage builds upon the vast efforts of prior methods to learn a purely, data-driven TCP-based CC algorithm via offline RL.
-In contrast to Sage, we focus on extracting an expert bandwidth estimation policy through offline IL and demonstrate the potential for personalizing the expert policy through online finetuning as opposed to stitching together a policy from a mixture of past offline experiences.
+Sage builds upon the vast efforts of heuristic-based methods to learn a data-driven CC algorithm via offline RL.
+In contrast to Sage, we focus on \textit{transforming} heuristic-based BWE algorithms into neural networks with offline IL to facilitate \textit{practical} personalization.
+We demonstrate the potential for specializing heuristic policies through online finetuning as opposed to stitching together a policy from a mixture of past offline experiences.